 @thegarden509 on Facebook and Instagram

 NOTE: A version of this story first appeared in the November 2019 issue of The Spokane Valley Current.

 What would CJ select off her own menu?

-Sign up for the free CoffeeJosh newsletter (delivering a story like this one, every other Thursday) and immediately receive our “Owners’ Orders” PDF, featuring coffee and food selections so tempting, they are what local coffee shop owners make for themselves.
+Sign up for the free CoffeeJosh newsletter (delivering stories like this one) and immediately receive our “Owners’ Orders” PDF, featuring coffee and food selections so tempting, they are what local coffee shop owners make for themselves.